 The state of California requires you to wear a face covering in most indoor settings and public outdoor spaces when you cannot maintain physical distance of six feet or more from others.
 Please obey all posted signs in local businesses, or you may be asked to leave.

 Takeout and Outdoor Dining Only

 Restaurants in Siskiyou are currently limited to takeout and outdoor dining, though many quickly pivoted to include outside dining on sidewalks and parking lots.
 Call restaurants directly for up-to-date menu, hours and service offerings.
 Farmer’s markets are open, but adhere to mask and social distancing guidelines.
-For some outside dining ideas, visit here.
 For some more information on local farmer’s markets, enjoy guest blogger Lauri Sturdivant’s in-depth look at the Dunsmuir and Mt.
 Shasta Markets.